falcosecurity/falco-website/content/en/docs/reference/glossary/ring-buffer.md

 The ring buffer is a memory buffer that behaves as if it had a circular shape, used for FIFO (first in, first out).

 <!--more-->
-The ring buffer is a memory buffer that behaves as if it had a circular shape, used for FIFO (first in, first out).
 It uses to pass the events from the driver (kernel space) to the library libscap (user space)